OCI-IL/HeatwaveGenAIDemo/readme.md

 1. Run the output cmd by copy-paste

-1.  try to access the server locally
+1. Try to access the server locally

             curl http://localhost:3003/createDb
               ->> you should see good result

+            If you get {"error":"connect ETIMEDOUT"} - Please go back to VCN step and verify that port 3306 is open in the security list for the local VCN

             curl http://localhost:3001/
               ->> you should see html

-1.  open the local Oracle Linux firewall:
+1. Open the local Oracle Linux firewall:

             sudo firewall-cmd --zone=public --permanent --add-port=3003/tcp
             sudo firewall-cmd --zone=public --permanent --add-port=3001/tcp

-1.  commit the rules
+1. Commit the rules

             sudo firewall-cmd --reload